 CSO also designed Building 2, an approximately 908,000 square foot distribution facility, and Building 3, a 711,975 square foot facility.

-The CSO-designed expansion of this facility, including equipment, represents a $50 million investment to modernize and grow GE Aviation’s existing Hooksett manufacturing facility.
+The CSO-designed expansion of this facility, including equipment, represents a $50 million investment to modernize and grow GE Aerospace’s existing Hooksett manufacturing facility.
 The facility, with nearly 900 employees, manufactures rotating parts for GE’s military and commercial jet engines.
 The expansion will significantly increase manufacturing output and technological capacity for key components of GE’s next-generation LEAP engines.

-This was the fourth large-scale project CSO has partnered with GE Aviation on, including two plants in Mississippi, $100 million LEAP assembly plant in Lafayette, Indiana, and a $120 million Brilliant Factory in Welland, Ontario, Canada.
+This was the fourth large-scale project CSO has partnered with GE Aerospace on, including two plants in Mississippi, $100 million LEAP assembly plant in Lafayette, Indiana, and a $120 million Brilliant Factory in Welland, Ontario, Canada.

 Dallara’s values of service, commitment, and excellence in engineering and the motorsport tradition in Indianapolis provided the catalyst for their decision to locate their American headquarters and engineering center in Speedway, Indiana, just a short distance from the legendary Indianapolis Motor Speedway.
 The building also serves as the headquarters for the Indy Racing Experience, which provides race-related experiences for fans and car enthusiasts in multiple venues and is the sole North American distributor for Dallara.